renatolond/pronto-ruby/README.md

 Your all-in-one ruby Pronto runner.

+This is a reduced-scope fork of (AdWerx/pronto-ruby)[https://github.com/AdWerx/pronto-ruby], it only focus on Ruby, removing all of npm-related lints.

 This [GitHub Action](https://github.com/features/actions) runs [Pronto](https://github.com/prontolabs/pronto) [runners](https://github.com/prontolabs/pronto#runners) on your Ruby project diffs and reports back with a [GitHub Check Run](https://developer.github.com/apps/quickstart-guides/creating-ci-tests-with-the-checks-api/).

 ![check runs](static/checkrun.png)